alyssating/CS201-p3-markov2/README.md

 ## Running and Understanding the Starter Code

 All Markov Models in this project must implement the `MarkovInterface` provided.
 The starter code provides two correct but inefficient implementations: `BaseMarkov` and `BaseWordMarkov`. `BaseMarkov` provides a correct but inefficient implementation of the generative Markov model for creating text using k-grams, and `MarkovDriver` uses such a model trained on some data to print text that is random but looks similar to the data on which the model was trained.

-You will `extend` these when creating your own `EfficientMarkov` and `EfficientWordMarkov` implementations, meaning you will *inherit* all of the instance variables and methods from those classes, but you will also override and change some aspects to make them more efficient.

 The starter code also provides `MarkovDriver` which includes a psvm method for generating text using one of the models.
 You should be able to run the psvm method in `MarkovDriver` immediately.
 By default, the starter code uses `BaseMarkov` to create random text using k-characters at a time to predict text based on President Biden's 2021 State of the Union Address.
 You should see five different output examples of 144 characters each, generated with k ranging from 1 to 5.
 Expand below to see the expected output.
 Note that you should see the same text, but the time at the end will be different on your particular machine.